cubicap/Jaculus-link/docs/usage.md

     mux.bindRx(std::make_unique<decltype(handle)>(std::move(handle)));

-    // Create an input stream communicator
+    // Create an input stream the communicator RouterInputStreamCommunicator input({});
-    RouterInputStreamCommunicator input({});

     // Subscribe the communicator to the router